-You have entered into an agreement with F whereby you have agreed to sponsor a specific number of scholarships each year, to be awarded to children of employees and agents of E. Under the B program, F may award scholarships only to students who are designated as finalists.
+You have entered into an agreement with F whereby you have agreed to sponsor a specific number of scholarships each year, to be awarded to children and/or relatives of employees of E. Under the B program, F may award scholarships only to students who are designated as finalists.
 The actual number of B scholarships to be supported by you will not exceed the number of employees' children who qualify as finalists in their respective competitions.
 After the list of finalists is obtained, F reviews the finalist group to determine which students are eligible for grants under an employer related scholarship program.
 No application is required from the students to enter the B program; therefore, neither you nor F can determine the number of "eligible" applicants.
-If there is an insufficient number of employees' children who qualify as finalists, the total number of scholarships to be awarded in a particular year is automatically reduced, or some foundations may permit scholarships to be offered to finalists who are not children of employees.
+If there is an insufficient number of employees' children who are not children of employees.
 F monitors participating employers to ensure a sufficiently large base of employees' children from which at least one or more B finalists would ordinarily be expected to emerge.
 This is necessary since fewer than one out of one hundred seventy-five students in a senior class achieves the B finalist level.